Andreas Hermann

 Compositional misalignment

-Why alignment tested on single models fails to compose in multi-agent orchestrations, tool chains, and memory-augmented agents.
+Why alignment tested on single models fails to compose once you chain them into multi-agent orchestrations, tool chains, and memory-augmented agents.

 Interpretability & evaluation

-Measurement tooling for safety — probes, evals, and mechanistic analysis that hold up under real deployment.
+The measurement tooling for safety: probes, evals, and mechanistic analysis that hold up in a real deployment.

 See the full research agenda →